-I’m a British freelance journalist, broadcaster, producer/director and creative communications consultant, with a Masters degree in Modern Languages and English Literature from Oxford University.
+I’m a British freelance writer, journalist and producer/director, with a Masters degree in Modern Languages and English Literature from University of Oxford.

 I’ve been covering human rights issues, international development, human stories and West Africa since 2005, for numerous outlets including Voice of America, The Independent, IRIN, The LA Times and Geographical.
 My radio documentaries have been broadcast on BBC Radio 4, and you can also hear my despatches on BBC Radio 4’s From Our Own Correspondent, presented by Kate Adie, and From Our Home Correspondent, presented by Mishal Husain.

 As a stringer based in Dakar, Senegal, I covered stories all over West Africa, and I continue to travel to the region, and all over the world, to produce multi-media stories and packages, working in French and English.
-I also provide strategic communications consultancy and multi-media content for major international charities including RNLI International and Plan UK, and for five years was a Global Press Officer covering Africa and emergencies for Plan International.
+I also provide creative communications consultancy and multi-media content for major international charities and institutions including RNLI International, Plan International, Imperial College London and Plan UK, and for five years was a Global Press Officer covering Africa and emergencies for Plan International.

-I am currently working on my first novel, The Chameleon Girl, nearly complete at 101,000 words.
+I am currently editing and pitching my first novel, The Chameleon Girl, complete at 95,000 words.

-Please DM me on Twitter @janelabous, or email me at firstname.lastname@example.org, if you would like to get in touch.
+Please DM me on Twitter @janelabous, or email me at firstname.lastname@example.org, if you would like to get in touch about your project.